 There are few things I consider myself an expert on — I mean, I have to Google “how to hard-boil an egg” every time I do it (it’s hard to remember, OK?!).
-But I’ve had an all-boy household for the last decade.
+But I’ve had an all-boy household for the last thirteen years.
 I have been immersed in boyhood for that long; literally 24 hours a day, I’m with at least one little dude.
 And that’s taught me a lot about mothering males.
 So, in addition to those 10 things that moms of boys must do, I bring you 10 of the challenges brought about by raising a person of the XY-chromosomal-persuasion.

 1. Say “so long” to silence.
 If I had a nickel for every time I shushed someone or reminded them (for the eight millionth time) to use their “inside voice,” I’d be enjoying an early retirement on the beach in Ibiza.
 With a boob job and a tummy tuck.
 And a frosty drink and a personal masseuse.
 Wait, what?
 Oh yes.
 Little boys are loud, is my point.
 Even when they’re within a one-foot radius of each other, they still feel the need to bellow.
 Especially if they’re excited … which boys almost always are, about one thing or another.
-They may not talk as much (unless it’s about Minecraft, in which case they never shut up) but they are always making some kind of noise or sound effect.
+They may not talk as much (unless it’s about Fortnite, in which case they never shut up) but they are always making some kind of noise or sound effect.
 And P.S.?
 Their toys are loud too.
+All of them.
 Yay!

 3. Rough is routine.
 One little boy can be plenty rough all by himself — but put him with a male friend or family member (or several) and it’s a recipe for a wrestling match.
 They push and shove and punch and pounce and tackle and wallow.
 It doesn’t mean that they’re angry; in fact, 97% of the time it’s just the opposite.
 (Note the smile on my son’s face as one brother sits on his head and another tugs at his undies.)